warkensoft/laradmin/README.md

-			'nav_title' => 'Users', // The title used in the navigation sidebar 'plural'    => 'Users', // The plural form of the model 'singular'  => 'User',  // The singular form of the model
+			'nav_title' => 'Users', // The title used in the navigation sidebar 'plural'    => 'Users', // The plural form of the model 'singular'  => 'User',  // The singular form of the model 'nav_icon'  => 'fa-users',  // The font-awesome icon for admin nav elements

 			// Fields used for model data
 			'fields'    => [